Skip to main content

 What will I need to do to ensure I meet REF requirements?

 You must keep your publications profile in BRAD fully up-to-date, ensuring that all your published outputs are listed, and that you deposit the accepted manuscript for all journal articles and conference proceedings in BRAD immediately on acceptance from the publisher.
-Guidance on how to deposit your publications in BRAD can be found here
+Find more guidance on how to deposit your publications in BRAD.

 Your journal articles and conference papers must be discoverable in the institutional repository, BURA no later than three months (90 days) from the date of acceptance.